finmech/BUILDING-TELEGRAM-BOT-IN-PYTHON/README.md

 It's a way of asking Telegram every _X_ seconds whether any new message has come, and receive messages or asks later from telegram.

 **Web Hooks** <br>
-It's a way in which telegram sends all updates to the URL that has been configured to accept messages as soon as user sends new messages.
+It's a way in which telegram sends all updates to the URL that has been configured to accept messages as soon as the user sends new messages.

 ## HTTP Interface of Bots API